zpoley/json-command/README.md

 ## Known Issues

-This is alpha quality code, so use at your own risk.
+this is alpha quality code, so use at your own risk.

 ## Thanks

-This project respectfully uses code from and thanks the authors of:
+this project respectfully uses code from and thanks the authors of:

 * [node](http://github.com/ry/node)